Dear reader of ADxS.org, please excuse the disruption.

 As early as 1990, Aldenhoff described a model that could explain the development of increased excitation of nerve cells as a permanent pathological condition.

 If a nerve cell is synaptically excited in a certain way (with a certain frequency), a longer-lasting potentiation of synaptic transmission can occur (long-term potentiation = LTP).
 If a ligand binds to the NMDA receptor (NMDA = N-methyl-D-aspartate) at the same time as membrane depolarization occurs, this leads to an above-average calcium current.
-Such excessive calcium currents cause the phosphorylation processes to take on a life of their own, which then take place independently of calcium.
+Such excessive calcium currents cause the phosphorylation processes to take on a life of their own, which then proceed independently of calcium.
 This is the basic mechanism for the increase in synaptic transmission and is probably the basic function of learning processes.16

 Hypercortisolism is an endocrine finding in many mental illnesses.17